williamvietnguyen/quros/README.md

 # Quros

-A chess engine being built from scratch in C.
+A chess engine being built from scratch in C. The intention is to make the code readable and maintainable for myself.

 ### References, Credit, and Inspiration